Hot tent camping for winter camping - What is it forHow warm is a hot tent

 In a hot tent, you should always use carbon monoxide and oxygen depletion monitors.
 You should make your monitors suitable for camping.
 Look for versions that can be adjusted to less than 70ppm, ideally 50ppm, in waterproof devices.
 Your standard house design is inappropriate for a little tent.

-It is also advisable to use a temperature gauge because some hot tents with stove top tend to overheat.
-To prevent a headache from dehydration, you should likely drink more water.
+It is also advisable to use a temperature gauge because some hot tents with stovetops tend to overheat.
+You should likely drink more water to prevent a headache from dehydration.

 Stay awake while the wood stoves are burning